bernd/librrd-ruby/README.md

 # Description

-This gem includes the [rrdtool](http://www.mrtg.org/rrdtool/) Ruby bindings from the rrdtool sources.
+This gem includes the [RRDtool](http://www.mrtg.org/rrdtool/) Ruby bindings from the RRDtool sources.
 It should help people that are unable to use or don't have some kind of `librrd-ruby` operating system package.

 The `extconf.rb` tries to guess the librrd version installed on your system.